-To help me be more critical and mindful of the bonds I’m forging with individual students, I’ve decided to write letters to some of my current and former students.
+To help me be more critical and mindful of the bonds I’m forging with individual students, I write anonymous letters to some of my current and former students.
 This is the 4th post in the series.

 Yesterday afternoon, after school, as everyone tripped over themselves in a mad dash out the building for Memorial Day weekend, I quietly sat down to read my Friday Letters.
 Before penning any of my replies, I glanced through all of the letters, noting who decided to write this week.
 There were about 10 letters.
 I saw yours, and looking forward to reading it, placed it on the bottom of the stack.